 - Create a welcoming environment where families feel comfortable seeking help, visiting any time and asking questions.

 - Encourage suggestions and feedback from families on how to work with their child or ways you can improve your program.

 - When discussing sensitive topics like behavior issues or incidents, be calm and supportive.
-It also helps to have some suggestions on how to help the situation and move forward.
+It also helps to have some concrete examples and suggestions on how to help the situation and move forward.

 - Take the time to listen to families.
 Sometimes, family members may need you to be a supportive listener to help them through a situation.

 Families of school-age children are faced with challenges that are different from those posed to families with younger children.
 Busy schedules and rapid changes in development cause family members to experience added stress.
 Here are some examples of possible challenges for families, and how you can help.

 Families of School-Age Children

 |How to Help|

 School-age children can be very busy when they try to balance school, sports, clubs and other activities as well as their family obligations and social life.
 This can cause stress for families, because of the financial requirements, time commitments, and transportation needs.

 Help school-age children organize their schedules by working with them to create daily or weekly calendars.

 Do your best to make sure that children are staying on task when working on their homework assignments or studying, this will give children more time to spend with their families at home.

 The academic requirements for school-age children become increasingly difficult as they progress in school.
 This can cause stress for families because of the time commitment required.
 It can also create challenges for families who don’t have resources available to assist their children with their homework.